-1. Geographic Flexibility: Revise the current hospital registration system to allow migrants to access healthcare services in any hospital or clinic, regardless of the province they are registered in.
+- 1. A slight revision of the current hospital registration system will allow migrants to access healthcare services in any hospital or clinic, regardless of the province they are registered in.
 This would mean that migrants can receive care at any nearby hospital or clinic through their social security benefits without having to travel to the hospital at which they are registered.
-This can be facilitated through a centralised healthcare database or through healthcare cards that can be presented at any public hospital in return for care.

-2. Promote the use of hospital or clinic insurance policies: Many hospitals or clinics in Thailand offer specific insurance policies for very low monthly costs.
+This can be facilitated through a centralised healthcare database or through healthcare cards that can be presented at any public hospital to receive care. - 2.
+Many hospitals or clinics in Thailand offer specific insurance policies for very low monthly costs.
 These allow for greater flexibility and have the potential to be even expanded to migrants without proper documentation.
 The key barrier to uptake of these is the lack of awareness that they exist.
-By providing information when migrants are entering Thailand that cheap and flexible health insurance exists whilst highlighting the benefit of this would massively encourage uptake.
+By providing information when migrants are entering Thailand that affordable and flexible health insurance exists and highlighting the benefit of this would massively encourage uptake.
 Secondly, ensuring more hospitals offer this sort of insurance would be beneficial.

 The mental health of migrants remains a significant challenge and will impact productivity.
-Targeted support and measures to address this should be a key priority.
-To implement a targeted mental health approach, the following steps should be taken:
+To implement a targeted mental health approach, the following steps may be considered:

-- 1. Understand the issues: the first step in designing targeted mental health support should be an initial assessment of the issues and identifying the needs.
-The results here show that mental health issues are prominent among migrant workers, and they can lead to persistent sadness and difficulty concentrating at work.
-Obtaining a clearer picture of the challenges through engagement with community leaders, healthcare professionals, social workers, and employers familiar with migrant mental health issues is necessary to design a support framework. - 2.
-Service design: The next step would be to develop mental health interventions that are culturally sensitive and tailored to the experiences of migrants, such as programs that address trauma related to forced migration, conflict, and separation from family.
+1. An important step in designing targeted mental health support would be an initial assessment of the issues and identifying the needs.
+The results here show that mental health issues are prominent among migrant workers, and they can

+- lead to persistent sadness and difficulty concentrating at work.
+Obtaining a clearer picture of the challenges through engagement with community leaders, healthcare professionals, social workers, and employers familiar with migrant mental health issues will help design a support framework. - 2.
+Such an understanding can facilitate developing mental health interventions that are culturally sensitive and tailored to the experiences of migrants, such as programs that address trauma related to forced migration, conflict, and separation from family.
 This could involve developing counselling services or informational materials and ensuring these are accessible.
 This could involve utilising digital health platforms to deliver these services.
-Ensuring they are in languages understood by migrants is important so the nuances of how they are feeling is properly accounted for. - 3.
-Accessible Locations: Set up mental health service points in locations that are easily accessible to migrants, such as community centres, religious places, and even work sites if feasible.
-These would allow migrants to get information related to mental health issues and discuss with trained counsellors. - 4.
-Provide training and capacity building: Provide training and capacity building to migrant processing centres, immigration officers, employers, and other public staff who deal with migrants to ensure they are equipped with the knowledge to identify mental health issues and are confident to engage with migrants to point them in the direction of support services.
+Ensuring they are in languages understood by migrants is important so the nuances of how they are feeling are properly accounted for. - Setting up mental health service points in locations that are easily accessible to migrants, such as community centers, religious places, and even work sites if feasible would allow migrants to get information related to mental health issues and discuss with trained counsellors. - 4.
+Providing training and capacity building to migrant processing centers, immigration officers, employers, and other public staff who deal with migrants to ensure they are equipped with the knowledge to identify mental health issues and are confident to engage with migrants to point them in the direction of support services will also help.
 Initially, this could be targeted in border zones and in industries where wages tend to be lower, such as agriculture. - 5.
-Community engagement and education: Conduct workshops and seminars aimed at enhancing mental health literacy among migrants, with a focus on dispelling associated stigmas.
+Local CSOs may be encouraged to conduct workshops and seminars aimed at enhancing mental health literacy among migrants, with a focus on dispelling associated stigmas.
 Given that migrants frequently seek support from family and friends when grappling with challenges, equipping them with accurate knowledge and fostering sensitivity in discussions around mental health will optimise this existing support network.